SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 ---
-title: The Timer Job Framework ms.date: 11/03/2017
+title: Timer job framework
+description:
+ms.date: 5/9/2018
 ---

-# The Timer Job Framework
+# Timer job framework

-The PnP Timer Job Framework is a set of classes designed to ease the creation of background processes that operate against SharePoint sites.
-The Timer Job Framework is similar to on-premises full trust code Timer Jobs (`SPJobDefinition`).
-The primary difference with between the Timer Job Framework and the full trust code Timer Job is that the Timer Job Framework only uses client side APIs and therefore can (and should) be run outside of SharePoint.
-The Timer Job Framework makes it possible to build Timer Jobs that operate against SharePoint Online.
+The PnP timer job framework is a set of classes designed to ease the creation of background processes that operate against SharePoint sites.
+The timer job framework is similar to on-premises full trust code Timer Jobs (`SPJobDefinition`).
+The primary difference with between the timer job framework and the full trust code Timer Job is that the timer job framework only uses client side APIs and therefore can (and should) be run outside of SharePoint.
+The timer job framework makes it possible to build Timer Jobs that operate against SharePoint Online.

 Once a Timer Job has been created it needs to be scheduled and executed.
 The two most common options are:

 - When **Microsoft Azure** is the hosting platform, Timer Jobs can be deployed and run as **Azure WebJobs**.
 - When **Windows Server** is the hosting platform (e.g. for on-premises SharePoint) Timer Jobs can be deployed and run in **Windows scheduler**.

-For a video introduction to Timer Jobs, [this PnP video](http://channel9.msdn.com/blogs/OfficeDevPnP/Introduction-to-the-PnP-timer-job-framework) introduces the Timer Job Framework and demonstrates the Simple Timer Job example.
+For a video introduction to Timer Jobs, [this PnP video](http://channel9.msdn.com/blogs/OfficeDevPnP/Introduction-to-the-PnP-timer-job-framework) introduces the timer job framework and demonstrates the Simple Timer Job example.

 ## Simple Timer Job example ##
-In this chapter you'll see how to create a very simple Timer Job: the goal of this sample is to provide the reader a quick view, later on we'll provide a more detailed explanation of the Timer Job Framework.
+In this chapter you'll see how to create a very simple Timer Job: the goal of this sample is to provide the reader a quick view, later on we'll provide a more detailed explanation of the timer job framework.

 > [!NOTE]
 > For a more extensive PnP solution with ten individual Timer Job examples, from "Hello world" samples to actual content expiration jobs, see https://github.com/SharePoint/PnP/tree/dev/Solutions/Core.TimerJobs.Samples